mnamysl/tabrec-sncs/evaluation/ICDAR2013/README.md

 ## Dependencies
 We employ the command-line tool written in Java that enables us to perform evaluation on individual files.
-Our script collects the results from all files in the benchmark data set and calculate the cummulative scores.
+Our script calls the Java tool for each document, collects the results from all files in the benchmark data set, and calculate the cummulative scores.

 The aforementioned tool can be downloaded from [here](https://roundtrippdf.com/en/data-extraction/table-recognition-dataset-tools/).
 After downloading, please rename the JAR file to **tool.jar** and place it in the directory where the **eval.py** script is located.